 A whopping 90 percent of American companies have established a set of clearly defined corporate values.
 Values are established throughout the course of the business as a result of the accumulated successes and drawbacks, and they are intended to affect decision-making processes, perceptions of the work environment, and interactions with clients.
 In fact, a growing body of research shows that value-driven companies who “walk the talk” enjoy better performance as well as customer satisfaction.

 However, having corporate values and knowing (let alone adhering to) corporate values are entirely different things.
 Take a moment and think about your own company’s values.

 - Can you recite them?

 - How often do you feel you apply your company’s values to your everyday work?

 If you struggled to answer these questions, don’t worry…you’re not alone.

-Only one in ten HR leaders say that 80 percent or more of their employees can recite their company’s core values.
+Only one in ten HR leaders say that 80 percent or more of their employees can recite their company’s core values, which can be clearly visible after their crb checks..
 Furthermore, in 2016, Gallup reported that only 23 percent of employees strongly agree that they can apply their organization’s values to their work every day, and only 27 percent say that they “believe in” their organization’s values.
 I myself have struggled to remember value statements in previous jobs, despite the daily reminders in the form of strategically placed posters around the common areas.

 Company Values Should Have Meaning